zzahir1978/Spring-Boot-Projects/README.md

     - Implement internationalization in your application to cater to a global audience.
 #### 5. Frontend
   - JSP (JavaServer Pages):
+    - Jakarta Server Pages (JSP; formerly JavaServer Pages) is a collection of technologies that helps software developers create dynamically generated web pages based on HTML, XML, SOAP, or other document types.
     - Understand how to create dynamic web pages using JSP.
     - Learn to use JSP tags and expressions to embed Java code in HTML.
   - JSTL (JavaServer Pages Standard Tag Library):
+    - JavaServer Pages Tag Library (JSTL) is a set of tags that can be used for implementing some common operations such as looping, conditional formatting, and others.
     - Use JSTL for common tasks like iteration, conditionals, and formatting.
   - DisplayTag:
     - Implement DisplayTag for table rendering and pagination in JSP pages.
   - Bootstrap:
     - Use Bootstrap for responsive and mobile-first front-end development.
     - Learn to apply Bootstrap components and CSS classes for styling.
+    - Visit bootstrap page here: https://getbootstrap.com/
   - JavaScript:
     - Enhance interactivity and user experience with JavaScript.
     - Learn to manipulate the DOM and handle events.